emmo-repo/domain-characterisation-methodology/README.md

 ## License

-The CHADA Ontology is released under a Creative Commons license Attribution 4.0 International (CC BY 4.0).
+The CHAMEO Ontology is released under a Creative Commons license Attribution 4.0 International (CC BY 4.0).
 See [here](https://creativecommons.org/licenses/by/4.0/legalcode) for more information.